borgbase/docs.borgbase.com/setup/borg/synology.md

 See [here](https://torsion.org/borgmatic/docs/reference/configuration/) for all available options.
 You will need to adjust at a minimum:

-- Folders to back up under `source_directories`
+- Folders to back up (source_directories)
-- Path to private SSH key under `ssh_command`
+- Path to private SSH key (ssh_command)
-- BorgBase repository URL to use under `repositories`.
+- BorgBase repository URL (repositories).
 It's also possible to use multiple repos to achieve additional redundancy.
-- Add the encryption passphrase used during repo initilization under `encryption_passphrase`
+- Add the encryption passphrase used during repo initilization (encryption_passphrase)

 Last, save the contents of the above file as e.g. `borgmatic.yml`.